Aiven-Open/klaw/CONTRIBUTING.md

 ### When is your pull request ready to be merged?

 Every pull request has to be reviewed before merging.
+At least on maintainer need to approve it.
 This code review is meant to assure quality for the product.
 It is also a great tool to give and receive feedback in the community and learn from each other.

 Your pull request should meet following criteria to be ready for review: